loicsander/Robofont-scripts/ScaleFast/README.md

 ### How it works

-To get the best possible results, here are a few explanations about how this script works.
+To get the best possible results, here are a few explanations about how this extension works.

+The scaling is handled by a [scaling engine](https://github.com/loicsander/MutatorScale).
+When provided with fonts as masters, the scaling engine uses interpolation to scale glyphs according to settings defined by the user.
+In ScaleFast, adding or removing masters to the scaling engine is done by checking/unchecking the available fonts in the masters list.

 When you add masters (as many as you like), they are analyzed for vertical & horizontal stem width (based on capital I’s stem and the horizontal bar of H).
 These values are then used as reference points to build an interpolation space (with help of MutatorMath).
-If you don’t wish to work with stem values, you can replace them and work with units on any scale you like (0 to 1000 for instance), but note that this tool is built to work with stem widths, so if you work outside of this scheme, the script will work fine, but you won’t be able to track the stem values of generated glyphs.
+If you don’t wish to work with stem values, you can replace them and work with units on any scale you like (0 to 1000 for instance).
+You should note however that this tool is built to work with stem widths, so if you work outside of this scheme, the script will work fine, but the experience won’t be as smooth.

-#### The first master

-The font from which glyphs are scaled and worked on is always the first in the masters list.
-If you wish to work on another font in the list, just drag and drop it on top of the list.

-#### Scaling
+### Scaling

 With ScaleFast, what you scale firstly are reference heights.
-This is why you’ll find a text input requiring a value in units (per em) and a popup menu with predefined reference heights.
-What you’re asking for when you input [300]/[xHeight] is that ScaleFast reduces glyphs with a ratio of 300/500, if xHeight is 500 units high, for instance.
+This is why you’ll find a slider and text input requiring a value in units (per em) and a popup menu with predefined reference heights.
+What you’re asking for when you input [xHeight]>[300] is effectively that ScaleFast reduces glyphs with a ratio of 300/500, if the xHeight is 500 units high, for instance.
 The ratio part is taken care of, all you need to know is the change in dimensions you want.
-This specific input will effectively result in lowercase letters having a 300 units high xHeight themselves.
+This specific input used as an example will result in lowercase letters having a 300 units high xHeight themselves.

 #### Stems